Atlantis Plastics: History

-Shooting
+On August 10 2008 Atlantis Plastics filed for Chapter 11 bankruptcy protection and agreed to sell its plastic films division to AEP Industries Inc. (acquired by Berry Global in August 2016) and its molded plastics products division to Custom Plastic Solutions LLC, an affiliate of private equity fund Monomoy Capital Partners LP.

+On December 18 2008 the bankruptcy court case was converted to a chapter 8 bankruptcy.
+On October 17 2019 the liquidation was finalized and the company dissolved.

+June 2008 shooting

-On June 25, 2008 at the 160-employee injection molding manufacturing facility in Henderson, Kentucky, six workers were killed and another was injured in a workplace shooting.
-Among the dead was the gunman, who reportedly retrieved the gun from his car after getting into a dispute with a co-worker and being told to go home by supervisor.
-The gunman shot the supervisor then opened fire in a break room, and ended the shooting spree by killing himself.
+On June 25, 2008 at the 160-employee injection molding manufacturing facility in Henderson, Kentucky, six co-workers were killed and another was injured in a workplace shooting.
+Among the dead was the gunman, 25-year-old Wesley Neal Higdon, who retrieved the handgun from his truck after getting into a dispute with a co-worker and being told to go home by supervisor.
+Higdon fatally shot the supervisor and opened fire in the break room.
+He ended the shooting by killing himself with the same handgun.